William Chatterton: Football career

 Chatterton was an inside–forward and played in Derby County's first FA Cup tie against Walsall Town on 8 November 1884, which Derby County lost 7–0.
 He played many games for the club before the Football League was formed in 1888.
 He then made five League appearances for Derby County in the first Football League season of 1888–89.

 William Chatterton, playing as an inside–forward, made his League debut on 13 October 1888 at Thorneyholme Road, the home of Accrington.
 The home team won 6–2.
 Chatterton, on his League debut supplanted Levi Wright as Derby County' oldest League player.
 Chatterton scored his debut and only League goal at County Ground, the then home of Derby County, on 20 October 1888.
 Chatterton scored, with his head, to reduce Everton's half–time lead to 2–1.
 Derby County lost the match 4–2.
-Chatterton was 26 years 298 days old when scoring his debut League goal which made him, on that seventh week of League football, Derby County' oldest player.
-William Chatterton appeared in five of the 22 League matches played by Derby County in season 1888–89 scoring one League goal.
+Chatterton was 26 years 298 days old when scoring his debut League goal which made him, on that seventh week of League football, Derby County's oldest player.
+Chatterton appeared in five of the 22 League matches played by Derby County in season 1888–89 scoring one League goal.

-Chatterton was not retained at the end of the 1888–1889 season and did not play League football again.
+Chatterton was not retained at the end of the 1888–89 season and did not play League football again.